 However, you might legitimately have multiple personas that need to be targeted with one video.
 For example, in the case of a training video, your company might employ people across a range of ages, ethnicities and locations.
 In which case, your personas can help you find common threads that run throughout your entire demographic.

 As you build your personas, you should feed data points back into your demographic.
 After all, your demographic is just a definition for a group of these individuals.
 While they may differ in some areas of their person, they will have things that unites them all.

-For example, your demographic could consist of as far apart as 20-year-olds and 60-year-olds.
+For example, your demographic could consist of people with an age range as far apart as 20-year-olds to 60-year-olds.
 However, they could be united by their need for financial advice.

 Monitoring, Maintaining & Developing Your Audience

 As you continue to use video, you’ll need to monitor, maintain and develop your audience.
 It’s not as simple as pressing “upload” and putting your feet up.